Analysis of chaos and regularity in the open Dicke model: INTRODUCTION

-Pioneering studies trying to understand the chaotic nature of open quantum systems were performed in periodically kicked dissipative tops with classical limit~\cite{Grobe1988}, where was found that the distribution of the complex-eigenvalue spacings, understood as the Euclidean distance in the complex plane, follows a 2D (two-dimensional) Poisson distribution when the classical model is regular.
-The last point is understandable at some extent, since the intuitive extrapolation from isolated regular systems suggests that the spacings must be uncorrelated in the plane.
-In contrast, the spacing distribution, when the classical model is chaotic, was found to agree with the distribution of the Ginibre unitary ensemble (GinUE)~\cite{Ginibre1965}, showing a cubic level repulsion~\cite{Grobe1988,Grobe1989}.
+Pioneering studies trying to understand the chaotic nature of open quantum systems were performed in periodically kicked dissipative tops with classical limit~\cite{Grobe1988}, where it was found that the distribution of the complex-eigenvalue spacings, understood as the Euclidean distance in the complex plane, follows a 2D (two-dimensional) Poisson distribution when the classical model is regular.
+The last point is understandable at some extent, since the intuitive extrapolation from isolated regular systems suggests that the eigenvalue spacings must be uncorrelated in the plane.
+In contrast, when the classical model is chaotic, the eigenvalue spacing distribution was found to agree with the distribution of the Ginibre unitary ensemble (GinUE)~\cite{Ginibre1965}, showing a cubic level repulsion~\cite{Grobe1988,Grobe1989}.

-The extrapolation of these results to any dissipative quantum system is nowadays called the Grobe-Haake-Sommers (GHS) conjecture for open quantum systems.
-It has been shown to be satisfied in other open quantum systems and seems to be universal~\cite{Grobe1989,Akemann2019,Jaiswal2019,Hamazaki2020,Rubio2022}.
+The extrapolation of the results found in the periodically kicked dissipative tops to any open quantum system is nowadays called the Grobe-Haake-Sommers (GHS) conjecture~\cite{Grobe1988,Grobe1989}.
+It has been shown to be satisfied in other open quantum systems with finite dimension, as spin chains~\cite{Akemann2019,Hamazaki2020}, or Richardson-Gaudin Liouvillians~\cite{Rubio2022}, and seems to be universal.
+Some quantum systems in the chaotic case, using the effective non-Hermitian Hamiltonian approach to treat dissipation, show an eigenvalue spacing distribution that agrees with the GinUE distribution from the GHS conjecture~\cite{Jaiswal2019,Hamazaki2019}.
+Nevertheless, for nuclear and mesoscopic systems, the eigenvalue spacing distribution can be obtained analytically and deviates from the GinUE distribution~\cite{Sokolov1988,Sokolov1989,Sokolov1992,Mizutori1993}, suggesting that the GHS conjecture is not well established for all systems under this approach.

+In this way, as the GHS conjecture has been validated for finite-dimensional systems following the formalism of open quantum systems, a natural question is to ask if it remains valid for infinite-dimensional systems.
+Thus, the main goal in this work is to study the open Dicke model, which is an infinite-dimensional system, and verify that it satisfies the GHS conjecture of spectral universality.